 Strategy, Design Workshops

 Google wanted to create a new product suite called Opus to improve efficiency and agility in business processes and software systems.
-The team collaborated with Rootstrap to validate their concept through a discovery process.
+The team wanted to collaborate with Rootstrap to validate their concept through a discovery process.

-To address the challenge of transforming business processes and software systems with the new Opus product suite, Rootstrap developed a brief outlining the goals, logistics, team, and schedule.
-The goal of the sprint was to find innovative ways to improve reliability, accuracy, and speed in meeting teamwork order goals, with the ultimate goal of boosting overall happiness and productivity for operation teams.
+The goal of the sprint was to find innovative ways to improve reliability, accuracy, and speed in meeting teamwork order goals and boost overall happiness and productivity for operation teams.

-Rootstrap conducted research on existing Opus requirements, personas, and data center software tools before the sprint, and then used lightning talks on the first day to better understand the product goals and design evolution of existing tools.
+Rootstrap researched existing Opus requirements, personas, and data center software tools before the sprint and then used lightning talks to understand existing tools' product goals and design evolution.